reidgould/gud_branch/Branching-Strategies/Test-Code-Isolation-Branches.md

 ## Description

-UiPath publishes all project files in the process distribution package.
-It is advisable to prevent test code from being published into production environments.
+There are situations where it can be useful to have some content present in the repository when testing, but not at build and deploy time.
 Test code can be added into the project folder only at testing time by use of a `test/...` branch.
-This also enables some advanced testing techniques like workflow mocking.

 ## Example Log Graph